Harvie insists independent Scotland could join Euro as Greens Yes case launched

 He stressed there will be “more detailed policy documents” set out after the first one included very little policy information or detail.

-Mr Harvie denied that the project will undermine the Scottish Government’s new case for independence or confuse voters what a vote for Yes entails.
+Mr Harvie denied that the project will undermine the Scottish Government’s new case for independence or confuse the public what a vote for Yes entails.

 He said: “I don’t think the idea of political parties setting out their own stall undermines the potential for co-operation on genuine common ground.